- New mandatory public health measures in effect April 6.

 How to withdraw an application in process

-The AINP must confirm that your application has been withdrawn before a new application can be submitted in the AINP portal.
+The AINP must confirm that your application has been withdrawn before you can submit a new application.
 The AINP will send you an email advising when your application has been withdrawn.

 If an application is withdrawn, the application fee will not be refunded.